JosephAbrahamBenFriedman/PenSerif/README.md

 Caused by I could not upload DNG files that each of them is more than 20 mebibytes as source photos to GitHub, I uploaded them onto [the Internet Archive](https://archive.org/details/penserifsourcephotos_202606).

-Thanks to typefaces that influenced glyphs of this font:
+Thanks to typefaces that influenced glyphs of this font, not all of them influenced glyphs of the font directly, but when I saw glyphs of some of these typefaces, I think they are same or analogous to other typefaces listed below, and, when there are more and more typefaces use the same style of glyphs, plus I love the style, it gave me powerful supportion to use the style in my font.

 1. [SimSun](https://learn.microsoft.com/en-us/typography/font-list/simsun)
 2. Roman (Windows path: %WINDIR%\Fonts\roman.fon)